UnstableDesign/AdaCAD/docs/learn/tutorials/multi-layer.md

 Now it's time to assign structures to the different layers in our cloth.
 In this example I'm going to be making a sample that uses satin on both layers I'm going to map a weft-facing satin to the top layer and a warp facing satin to the back face.

 ![file](./img/multi-layer_assignstructures.gif)
-To do that, we select [`satin`](../../reference/operations/satin.md) from the operations list to add it to the workspace.
+To do that, we select <OpLink name='satin' /> from the operations list to add it to the workspace.
 We then update the satin parameters to match my needs.
 Connect the [ <FAIcon icon="fa-solid fa-circle-arrow-down" size="1x" /> outlet](../../reference/glossary/outlet.md) of your satin draft and connect it to the [ <FAIcon icon="fa-solid fa-circle-arrow-down" size="1x" /> (a b 1) inlet](../../reference/glossary/inlet.md) to assign that satin structure to the systems that comprise the top layer.
 I repeat the process for the (c d 2) inlet, though, I use a different face on the satin.
 We can use the [viewer](../../reference/interface/viewer.md) to better understand the structure that has been created.

 ### 4. Repeat to Make Different Variations ###